vikhyat/moondream/README.md

 ## moondream1

 1.6B parameter model built using SigLIP, Phi-1.5 and the LLaVa training dataset.
-The model is release for research purposes only; commercial use is prohibited.
+The model is release for research purposes only; commercial use is not allowed.
+Try it out on [Huggingface Spaces](https://huggingface.co/spaces/vikhyatk/moondream1)!

 **Benchmarks**